ccollie/valkey-rfc/TimeSeries.md

 TS.INSERT or TS.RESERVE can override the default properties.

 Supported Module configurations:
-1. RETENTION_POLICY: The default retention policy for time series (ms).
+1. _ts-retention-policy_: The default retention policy for time series (ms).
 Default to 0, which means no retention policy.
-2. DUPLICATE_POLICY: The default duplicate policy for time series.
+2. _ts-duplicate-policy_: The default duplicate policy for time series.
 Default to "LAST", which means the last sample is kept when duplicates are added.
-3. CHUNK_SIZE_BYTES: Controls the default chunk memory capacity.
+3. _ts-chunk-size-bytes_: Controls the default chunk memory capacity.
 When create operations (Ts.CREATE/TS.ADD/TS.INCRBY/TS.DECRBY) are used, the timeseries created will use the capacity specified by this config.
-4. ENCODING: Controls the default chunk encoding.
+4. _ts-encoding_: Controls the default chunk encoding.
 Default to "COMPRESSED", which is the Gorilla XOR compression.
-5. IGNORE_MAX_TIME_DIFF: Defines the max delta between timestamps to consider them a duplicate.
+5. _ts-ignore-max-time-diff_: Defines the max delta between timestamps to consider them a duplicate.
 Default to false.
-6. IGNORE_MAX_VALUE_DIFF: The maximum delta between values to consider them a duplicate.
+6. _ts-ignore-max-val-diff_: The maximum delta between values to consider them a duplicate.
-7. ROUND_DIGITS: Controls the default number of digits to round input sample values to.
+7. _ts-round-digits_: Controls the default number of digits to round input sample values to.
 Default to 255.
-8. SIGNIFICANT_DIGITS: Controls the default number of significant digits to round input sample values to.
+8. _ts-significant_digits_: Controls the default number of significant digits to round input sample values to.
 Default to 255.

 ### ACL

-The ValkeyTimeSeries module will introduce a new ACL category - @ts.
+The ValkeyTimeSeries module will introduce a new ACL category - @timeseries.

-There are 4 existing ACL categories which are updated to include new TimeSeries commands: @read, @write, @fast, @slow.
+There are four existing ACL categories which are updated to include new TimeSeries commands: @read, @write, @fast, @slow.

 ### Keyspace Event Notification

-Every time series based write command (that involves mutation as explained in the section above) will be made to publish a keyspace event after the data is mutated.
+Every timeseries-based write command (that involves mutation as explained in the section above) will be made to publish a keyspace event after the data is mutated.
 Commands include: TS.CREATE, TS.ADD, TS.MADD.

 * Event type: VALKEYMODULE_NOTIFY_GENERIC